Roeser's Bakery

-Roeser's Bakery is a bakery located at 3216 W. North Ave. in Chicago, Illinois.
+Roeser's Bakery is a bakery at 3216 W. North Ave. in Chicago, Illinois.
 It is credited as being the oldest family-owned bakery in Chicago.

 History

 John Roeser Sr. arrived in the United States from Germany in 1905 and settled in Humboldt Park, a neighborhood in Chicago, Illinois.
 In 1911, John opened Roeser's Bakery in downtown Chicago.
 In 1936, John Sr. handed down the bakery to his son, John Roeser Jr. and his wife Barbara.
 Years later, in the 1970s, Roeser's Bakery was handed down to John Roeser III and his wife, Deb.

 When John Roeser III took over the bakery, Humboldt Park still had a lot of crimes.
 John III knew how to draw many different gang signs because the gangs paid a lot of money to have custom cakes.
 Roeser's Bakery was a neutral space in the neighborhood even when crimes happened.
 John Roeser III believed that as long as he treated people with respect, they will do the same back.

 John Roeser IV started in the bakery at the age of ten.
 Just like every other owner before him, he started his work cleaning floors, washing dishes, and putting cakes in boxes.
 As he gains more experience, he will be allowed to decorate the cakes.